Another Music in a Different Kitchen

-Another Music in a Different Kitchen is the first studio album by the English punk rock band Buzzcocks.
+Another Music in a Different Kitchen is the debut studio album by the English punk rock band Buzzcocks.
 It was released in March 1978 by the United Artists record label.
 This was the third line-up of Buzzcocks, with the guitarist Pete Shelley singing following the departure of the original vocalist Howard Devoto and then the firing of the bass guitarist Garth Smith (who had appeared on the "Orgasm Addict"/"Whatever Happened To...?" single).
 The album includes the single "I Don't Mind", which reached number 55 in the UK Singles Chart in May 1978.